What do the Royals eat on Christmas Day?

-There’s no worrying about being too "full up" for the big lunch in the royal household as the family enjoy a full cooked breakfast before they go to church together, as is tradition on Christmas day.
+There’s no worrying about being too "full up" for the big lunch in the royal household as the family enjoys a full-cooked breakfast before they go to church together, as is tradition on Christmas day.

 When they return from church, then it is time for the main Christmas meal.
-The Queen always enjoys a roast turkey with all the trimmings for Christmas Day lunch, as well as a "salad with a shrimp or a lobster".
+When she was alive, the Queen always used to enjoy a roast turkey with all the trimmings for Christmas Day lunch, as well as a "salad with a shrimp or a lobster".
 But which trimmings, exactly?

-"Usually it was homemade sage and onion stuffing, Brussels sprouts with bacon and chestnuts, sometimes parsnips and carrots – it varied year to year – mashed potatoes and roast potatoes, homemade gravy."
-There’s no garlic though, as garlic is one of few foods Her Majesty doesn’t eat.
+Darren revealed, "Usually it was homemade sage and onion stuffing, Brussels sprouts with bacon and chestnuts, sometimes parsnips and carrots – it varied year to year – mashed potatoes and roast potatoes, homemade gravy."
+There’s no garlic though, as garlic is one of the few foods royals are banned from eating.

-As well as Christmas pudding with brandy sauce, the royals enjoy a festive afternoon tea later on in the day.
-As we know that chocolate is one of the Queen's favourites, the cakes included in the afternoon tea are hardly a surprise: "[the afternoon tea] always included a chocolate Yule log, a Christmas cake made by the chefs in the kitchen and a selection of chocolatey pastries."
+Like most families who enjoy the best Christmas puddings, the royals have theirs with brandy sauce and enjoy a festive afternoon tea later on in the day.
+As we know that chocolate was one of the Queen's favourites, the cakes included in the afternoon tea are hardly a surprise: "[the afternoon tea] always included a chocolate Yule log, a Christmas cake made by the chefs in the kitchen and a selection of chocolatey pastries."

-As if that wasn’t enough delicious food, the royals enjoy a "buffet dinner" of 15-20 different items - including a variety of roasted meats, seafood, cooked vegetable and gingerbread cookies - with the chefs at the table carving the meats.
+As if that wasn’t enough delicious food, the royals enjoy a "buffet dinner" of 15-20 different items - including a variety of roasted meats, seafood, cooked vegetables and gingerbread cookies - with the chefs at the table carving the meat.

 Their favourite dishes include Potted Shrimp, Beef Bourguignon, Shredded Brussels sprouts with onions and bacon, Bubble and Squeak and Date Apple Pastry.

-What time does the Queen eat Christmas dinner?
+What time does the King eat Christmas dinner?

-After attending the morning church service at St. Mary Magdalene, the Queen and family sit down for lunch at 1pm.
+King Charles will dine on a personal breakfast before the whole family gathers at 11 am and attends the morning church service at St. Mary Magdalene, the King and family sit down for lunch at 1pm.

 What is it like working for the royal family at Christmas?